binnes/watson-libraries/docs/tts-local.md

 ## Access to images

-To run this example you need to have access to hte IBM Watson Libraries for Embed container images.
+To run this example you need to have access to the IBM Watson Libraries for Embed container images.
 These are available on the IBM Container Registry, but you need an [entitlement key](https://myibm.ibm.com/products-services/containerlibrary){: target=_blank}

 For the code in this repo I use a local mirror, hosted in a [Project Quay](https://www.projectquay.io){: target=_blank} repository.